Andre0991/Andre0991.github.io/_posts/2022-05-29-three-abstraction-mistakes.markdown

 For example, when a function gets too big, it might be tempting to extract some portion of it to a new function.
 This might result in a new function that cannot be undertood unless one knows the original one.
-That would be a pseudoabstraction.
+That would be a *pseudoabstraction*.